Haivision/srt-rfc/draft-sharabayko-srt.md

 #### AES-CTR Initialisation Vector (IV)

-The Initialisation Vector (IV) for the AES-CTR encryption mode is derived by exclusive ORing the first 112 bits of the Salt provided in the Keying Material ({{sec-ctrlpkt-km}}) with the packet sequence number (PktSeqNo) in the SRT header, and left-shifting the resulting value by 16 bits:
+The Initialisation Vector (IV) for the AES-CTR encryption mode is derived by using the "exclusive-OR" operation on the first 112 bits of the Salt provided in the Keying Material ({{sec-ctrlpkt-km}}) with the packet sequence number (PktSeqNo) in the SRT header, and left-shifting the resulting value by 16 bits:

 ~~~~~~~~~~~